-Don’t Compromise and Lives are on the Line
+Don’t Compromise When Lives are on the Line

 When it comes to interior attack hose for structural firefighting, there’s a lot at stake.
 After all, other than a handline nozzle on one end and a water pump on the other, everything in between – most importantly, the firefighter – depends on the best fire hose possible.

 So, what really matters?
-First, every fire department will have factors that are most relevant to their given situation so “no one size fits all” when it comes to interior attack firehose.
-A factor that should be explored is relevant to the ability to move firehose across rough surfaces (and the associated friction with same) be they concrete sidewalks and driveways, pavers, concrete stair landings and steps, concrete floors, and various other floor coverings (ceramic tile, slate, stone, vinyl, wood, and carpet).
+First, every fire department will have factors that are most relevant to their given situation so no one size fits all when it comes to interior attack firehose.
+A factor that should be explored is relevant to the ability to move firehose across rough surfaces and the associated friction, be they concrete sidewalks and driveways, pavers, concrete stair landings and steps, concrete floors, and various other floor coverings (ceramic tile, slate, stone, vinyl, wood, and carpet).
 Ultimately, in terms of requirements, this translates to having the lowest drag coefficient possible to glide hose crisply across these surfaces.
-When it comes to this, BullDog’s Hi-Combat II® firehose is certainly a key consideration in this application.
+When it comes to this, BullDog’s Hi-Combat II firehose is certainly a key consideration in this application.

 In parallel with the above, as interior attack firehose is moved across multiple abrasive surfaces and is potentially exposed to falling debris, will it perform even when punctured?
 BullDog’s Hi-Combat II does.
-These are real world possibilities with structural firefighting.
-Even with a ½ inch hole (or two), Hi-Combat II continues flowing water under pressure without bursting.
-That’s not only durability – that’s dependability!
+These are real world possibilities and equipment risks with structural firefighting.
+Even with a ½ inch hole (or two), Hi-Combat II firehose continues flowing water under pressure without bursting.
+That’s not just durability – that’s dependability!

 And what about high-rise interior structural firefighting applications?
 High-rise firefighting has very specific tactical and equipment requirements.
 Certainly, when carrying high-rise hose packs, weight is an important consideration.
 However, weight isn’t the only factor.
 Functionality and ease during use are arguably far more important.
 In this application, a nitrile-rubber hose such as BullDog’s Hi-Power™ delivers exceptional performance characteristics.
-From ultra-lightweight with excellent water and chemical contaminant resistance to extreme ruggedness and durability, BullDog’s Hi-Power sets the standard for interior attack hose in high-rise structures.
+BullDog’s Hi-Power firehose sets the standard for interior attack hose in high-rise structures, from its ultra-lightweight design with excellent water and chemical contaminant resistance to its extreme ruggedness and durability.